BaguetteEngineering/mayorkit-terms/terms-of-service.md

 ## Choice of Law and Dispute Resolution

-In the event of any controversy or dispute between MayorKit and You arising out of or in connection with your use of the Service (such as our website, blog, widget etc.) provided by MayorKit, the parties shall attempt, promptly, in good faith and before any judicial action, to resolve the dispute through alternative dispute resolution.
+In the event of any controversy or dispute between MayorKit and You arising out of or in connection with your use of the Service (such as our website, blog, applications etc.) provided by MayorKit, the parties shall attempt, promptly, in good faith and before any judicial action, to resolve the dispute through alternative dispute resolution.

 The Terms of Service shall be deemed to have been entered into and shall be construed and enforced in accordance with the laws of France, without giving effect to any conflicts of law statutes.
 Any controversy, dispute or claim arising out of or related to the Terms, the Privacy Policy or the Service will be governed by the laws of France and be settled in the courts of Chambéry (France).
 Any and all disputes that You may have with MayorKit shall be resolved individually, without resort to any form of class action.